 I aim to help you understand your dog and vice versa.
 Opening that line of communication is so important to be able to live with our best friends.

 I have 2 kids, both have been raised around dogs.
-My eldest son will be 11 soon and has not known a life without a dog(although he prefers cats), he often comes with me as my camera man/ assistant during school holidays.
+My eldest son is 11 and has not known a life without a dog, he often comes with me as my camera man/ assistant during school holidays.
 Our youngest is 1 1/2 and absolutely loves the dogs, thinks they're hilarious but is learning how to be gentle with them, (we're working on this every day).
 Its just as important to teach children how to be around dogs, as it is to teach dogs to be around kids.
 She sometimes comes with me to mini adventures and is the official treat dispenser assistant.

 I am fully insured and DBS checked.

 Bailey, she's from Mauritius, I've had her since she was 6 weeks old.
-I lived in Mauritius for 2 years (2013-2015) where I worked as a behaviourist and trainer alongside SOS (Saving our Strays) and MSAW (Mauritius Society for Animal Welfare).
+For those who have never traveled there, Mauritius has a massive stray dog population which is down to lack of understanding in animal care and sterilisations as well as very deeply ingrained corruption in the government animal welfare organisation.
+I lived in Mauritius for 2 years (2013-2015) where I worked as a behaviourist and trainer and successfully ran my own Board and Train kennels.
+I worked alongside SOS (Saving our Strays) and MSAW (Mauritius Society for Animal Welfare) where we did many educational campaigns to help teach locals about caring for their dogs as well as picking up dogs in terrible conditions and helping to foster some of those.
 I have taken part in dog training demos at family events as well as educational events at universities and on national TV (in Mauritius).

-When I moved back to the UK, I brought Bailey with me, she will be 7 in May 2021.
-Bailey has been my trusty assistant and stooge dog all these years.
+When I moved back to the UK, I brought Bailey with me, she was 7 in May 2021.
+Bailey has been my trusty assistant and stooge dog all these years and always came with me to all the demos.
 She has now retired from her role as Stooge and assistant due to age and showing signs of arthritis.

 She is highly intelligent and quite an escape artist.
 Due to her nervous nature, I made sure to start her training as early as possible and with the basic training she has, we were able to build on it and teach her cues that would enable her to keep calm and focused on me when in stressful situations.
 Now at the grand age of 7 she continues to be nervous, but is easily reassured and relaxes easily.
 She has taught me what I always make sure to teach owners: training is for life, especially with certain behavioural issues, but as long as you are always keeping it up, your dog will learn to handle these situations better, with your help.